 - Have you met with your Academic Advisor to make sure that you are still on-track for graduation?

 - We, again, hope the answer is YES!

 2. Get Involved with International Education & Engagement

 - How do I get involved with more international students?
-Other study abroad alumni?
+Other education abroad alumni?

-- What can I do to make people more aware of my program or study abroad opportunities?
+- What can I do to make people more aware of my program or education abroad opportunities?

-- Become an International Education Ambassador!
-Work in our office 10 hours a week, sharing your experience abroad and interacting with international students.
+- Become an International Education Ambassador, sharing your experiences abroad and interacting with international students.

-- How do I keep in touch with my program or the study abroad office?
+- How do I keep in touch with my program or the education abroad office?

 - IEE loves hearing about your experience abroad, whether through a blog, video, photos, and so on.
 Share them with us on Twitter (@UWLIEE) or Facebook.
 Another great way to share you photos is through IEE's annual photo contest, which takes place every spring.

 3. Seek Out Resources

 Having a hard time trying to market your education abroad experience or unsure where it belongs on your resume?

 Reverse culture shock is a very real experience that students have upon returning from their education abroad experience.
 If you are feeling depressed, alone or just not yourself, we encourage you to talk to someone.

 Counseling & Testing Center

 Walk-In Urgent Care Hours (Crisis Only): Monday thorugh Friday 2pm-4pm

 - Great Rivers 24-hour helpline: 211 or 800.362.8255